PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * using nRunning(cloud) in brokerage for multi-cloud
+  * added fileGUID to updateInFilesReturnPandaIDs for file-level callback
   * set source to _subs for all clouds
   * using DQ2 API directly in Adder
   * added nInputDataFiles,inputFileType,inputFileProject,inputFileBytes